lucy2n/lucy2n/README.md

 </div>

 # 🌟 About Me
 👋 **Hi there!
-I’m Lucy Naumenko, a passionate front-end engineer from Belarus.**
+I’m Lucy Naumenko, a front-end engineer from Belarus.**
 - Currently, I’m contributing to the development of **MEVENT** - a social network that connects people with local events in their city.
 Whether it’s organizing gatherings or discovering new experiences, our platform brings communities together. 🎉✨

 ## 🚀 What I’m Working On: